Blog

 Mineral Depletion.
 Oxalate can interfere with the absorption of minerals like calcium, iron, magnesium, and zinc from the diet.
 This can lead to mineral deficiency and exacerbate related health problems, such as:

 Kidney Stones and Damage.
 Oxalate can also contribute to kidney stone formation by binding with calcium in the urine and forming crystals.
-Calcium oxalate kidney stones are the most prevalent type of kidney stone, accounting for up to 80% of all cases.[3]
+This condition is known as calcium oxalate nephrolithiasis.
+Calcium oxalate kidney stones are the most prevalent type of kidney stone, accounting for up to 80% of all cases.
 Kidney stones can cause obstruction, severe pain, nausea, vomiting, blood in the urine, fever, chills, and urinary tract infections.
 If left untreated, kidney stones can cause kidney damage and lead to chronic kidney disease or kidney failure.
-Prior to kidney stone formation, oxalate excretion via the kidneys may irritate or damage them.
+Prior to kidney stone formation, oxalate excretion via the kidneys may inflame or damage them.
 The enzymatic breakdown of oxalate can also increase protein production in the body, which can indirectly contribute to kidney damage in the long run.

 Gut Irritation.
 High quantities of dietary oxalates can irritate the gut and cause bloating, especially in those sensitive to oxalate or who have a weak digestive system.
 Oxalates are also toxic to certain kinds of beneficial gut bacteria, such as bifidobacteria.